mafe72/3D-Printer-Filament-Runout-Sensor/README.md

 Prerequisites
 ---------------------
+1. Available Z+ endstop port on your 3D printer.

-1. Access to the source code for your existing printer.
+2. Access to the source code for your existing printer.

-2. Arduino IDE 1.8 or newer.
+3. Arduino IDE 1.8 or newer.

 Software Configuration
 ----------------------